 Plaque is an invisible film of bacteria that sticks to teeth.
 Not only does dental plaque feed on sugar, but it erodes tooth enamel and increases your risk for tooth decay and gum disease.
-The best way to avoid plaque buildup is to practice good oral hygiene and schedule a dentist appointment every 6 months.
-Continue reading to learn and tartar from teeth so you can smile with confidence.
-Feel free to reach out to our dentist office with any questions.
+The best way to avoid plaque buildup is to practice good oral hygiene and schedule a dentist appointment at least every 6 months.

 Brush and Floss Teeth